FatihBAKIR/blockstore/README.md

 tsc
 ```

-9. Use node to start the server
+9. Use node to start the test-webserver (Http) and run calls against is (index)
 ```
+node build/Http.js
 node build/index.js
 ```